Narcis2151/eda_car_listings/README.md

 1. Make sure you have the processed data file at `./data/processed_data.csv`
 2. Run the Streamlit app:

 ```bash
 streamlit run app.py
 ```

-3. The application will open in your default web browser at `http://localhost:8501`
+The application will open in your default web browser at `http://localhost:8501`

-## Usage

-- Use the sidebar filters to select specific car makes and price ranges
-- Navigate through different analysis tabs to explore various aspects of the data
-- Interact with the plots by hovering, zooming, and panning
-- View summary statistics in the sidebar

-## Data Requirements

-The application expects a CSV file with the following columns:
-- price
-- Mileage
-- Power
-- Cubic Capacity
-- Make
-- Fuel
-- Transmission
-- Drive type

-## Technologies Used

-- Streamlit
-- Plotly
-- Pandas
-- NumPy
-- scikit-learn